 5. narrow down candidates

 Use HR technology, such as applicant tracking systems, to automatically filter resumes and applications to find people who may be qualified.
-Then, review those documents to further narrow the field to talent who are qualified and fit with the culture of your company.
+Then, review those documents to narrow the field further to talent who are qualified and fit with the culture of your company.

 6. conduct interviews

-7. make a hiring decision
+download the guide7. make a hiring decision

 8. onboard and provide training